Note: This post may contain affiliate links. Please see my disclosure page for more details.

 There are quite a few bars that do an extremely generous happy hour.
 In Brooklyn, my favorite is Night of Joy which has inventive $6 cocktails and $4 beers daily from 5 to 8 PM.
 In Manhattan, my favorite spot is Local 138 in the Lower East Side, which offers an incredibly generous $3 draft beer selection from 4 to 9 PM.
 It was always my pre-game spot before hitting up a “cooler,” more expensive bar later in the evening.

-Many of New York’s most iconic attractions are free, but many cost quite a bit of money.
-Depending on the kind of sightseer you are, the CityPASS will either be a colossal waste of money or it’ll save you a bundle.
-I don’t think you really need to go up the Empire State Building (lived there 9 years and still never went up it, in fact, though I finally did check out the Top of the Rock!), but if you disagree with me, a pass may be worth it.
+Some of New York’s most iconic attractions are free, but many cost quite a bit of money.
+Depending on the kind of sightseer you are, the Explorer Pass will either be a colossal waste of money or it’ll save you a bundle.
+I don’t think you really need to do every big-ticket attraction to enjoy New York, but I also lived there for nine years, and your priorities become different when you live in a place.

 Don’t pay full price for a Broadway show